 Check for availabilities on Family Friendly Hotels in Washington DC

 Gettysburg National Military Park – 83 Miles – Top Day Trips from Washington DC

 Photo by: Shutterstock

-After reading the Gettysburg Address off the walls of the Lincoln Memorial and seeing the flags draped over the location where President Abraham Lincoln was shot in Ford’s Theater, it seems only appropriate to make the hour and a half drive up to the location of the Battle of Gettysburg to imagine what life was like for Americans during the most notable battle of the Civil War.
-A day trip to Gettysburg from Washington DC is certainly manageable for families with older children, but it is a long day.
+After reading the Gettysburg Address off the walls of the Lincoln Memorial and seeing the flags draped over the location where President Abraham Lincoln was shot in Ford’s Theater, it seems only appropriate to make the day trip from DC to the location of the Battle of Gettysburg.
+At Gettysburg families can imagine what life was like for Americans during the most notable battle of the Civil War.
+A day trip from Washington DC to Gettysburg is certainly manageable for families with older children.
+However, it is a long day.
 A full visit to Gettysburg National Military Park should include checking out the museum, seeing the video and cyclorama, going on a tour of the enormous battlefield either as part of a tour group or in your own car, and walking out to various viewpoint and cemeteries along the battleground tour route.
-Investing the time and money to make this a top-notch learning experience is important, a visit to Gettysburg is something that your kids will remember for a lifetime.

 Want to know what is like to visit Gettysburg with your family?
 Read Trekaroo’s How to Visit Gettysburg with Kids.

-Many thanks to Northern Virginia Superoo Michelle Carbone for her Washington DC area reviews and contributions to the Fredericksburg section of this article.
+Many thanks to Northern Virginia Superoo Michelle Carbone for contributions to this article.